 Our audit was conducted for the purpose of forming an opinion on the financial statements, as a whole.
 The accompanying Attachment to Form 5-4: Deductions from Operating Expenses; Attachment to Form 5-5: Schedule of Qualifying Assets - Debt Service Reserve and Operating Reserve; and Attachment to Form 5-5: Required Disclosure Under Section 1790 (a)(2); presented as supplementary schedules, are presented for the purpose of additional analysis and are not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements, and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other additional statements, or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of financial statements, and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements, or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements, taken as a whole.